ucsb-cs8/w20/_lectures/lect06.md

   >>> alpha[-9:-7]
   "ab"
   ```
-  As a shortcut if you don’t want to count the characters, use the length function!
+  As a shortcut if you don’t want to count the characters, use the length of the string provided by the `len` function!
   ```python
   alpha = "abcdefghi"
   >>> alpha[-len(alpha):-7]